Unsweetened Granola: YESSS!!!!

 Here are just some examples:

-- Make granola cookies
+- Make granola cookies and granola bars

 - Sprinkle it on salads for a delicious healthy crunch